takaW496/PDTFP/README.md

 - tab-delimited text file with the header in the first row.
 - target gene ID in the first column, detection round in the second column, and detection dye in the third column.
 Forth column onward will be ignored.
-- gene ID should be exactly the same as headers in the reference CDS fasta.
+- gene ID should be the same as headers in the reference CDS fasta.

 ### reference_cds.fasta